daattali/beautiful-jekyll/sessions.md

 attend the Club room, so they need to bring it with them each week.

 # Homework Room
-Those who did not complete the homework—or those who need help with the topic—will attend the Homework room.
+Those who did not complete the homework-or those who need help with the topic-will attend the Homework room.
 The focus of the Homework room is to help the students build a better foundation in that week’s topic so they can feel more confident in tackling future homework assignments.
 The coach will work through each of the homework questions and cover additional enrichment as time permits.